Approximate read time: 40 minutes

 Life peerages for excepted hereditary peers

-Several members raised the idea that the hereditary peers facing removal by the bill should receive life peer/ages.[68]
+Several members raised the idea that the hereditary peers facing removal by the bill should receive life peerages.[68]
 Commenting on this, John Glen (Conservative MP for Salisbury) said it was a “very reasonable point” that “merits further consideration”.[69]

-For the government, Mr Thomas-Symonds said that there was no bar on parties nominating hereditary peers for life peerages.[70]
-Ms Reeves addressed calls for a separate list for hereditary peers by stating that it would be for the new leader of the opposition to nominate individuals for peerages in the normal way.[71]
+For the government, Mr Thomas-Symonds said that there was no bar on parties nominating hereditary peers for life peerages.[71]
+Ms Reeves addressed calls for a separate list for hereditary peers by stating that it would be for the new leader of the opposition to nominate individuals for peerages in the normal way.[72]
+For example, in 2000 Lord Ponsonby, Lord Chandos and the Earl of Mar and Kellie returned to the House as life peers.[73]

 Role of the monarchy